marekhudyma/marekhudyma.github.io/_posts/2019-05-01-java-unsigned-integer.md

  10000000000000000000000000000000 = -2147483648 = Integer.MIN_VALUE
 ```

-If we subtract `1` from min integer value we will simply overflow to integer max value.
+If we subtract `1` from min integer value (in the example `add -1`) we will simply overflow to integer max value.
 ```
  10000000000000000000000000000000 = -2_147_483_648 = Integer.MIN_VALUE
 +11111111111111111111111111111111 = -1